deep4k/coding-interview/data structures.md

 ## Data Structures and Algorithms

-This made using a gist 'The Technical Interview Cheat Sheet' created by [TSiege] (https://github.com/TSiege).
+This made using a gist 'The Technical Interview Cheat Sheet' created by [TSiege](https://github.com/TSiege).
 Feel free to fork it and add your own changes.

 ## Data Structure Basics